 If you want a sports car but have a family, a hot hatch like the Volkswagen Golf GTI is a great compromise between performance and practicality.

-And before you get too carried away, make sure that if you need to use child seats or baby carriers, that these will be compatible with figure-hugging and highly contoured sports seats.
+And before you get too carried away, make sure that if you need to use child seats or baby carriers, that these will be compatible with the heavily sculpted sports seats normally fitted to performance hatchbacks.